explosion/spaCy/website/docs/api/spancategorizer.md

 A span categorizer consists of two parts: a [suggester function](#suggesters) that proposes candidate spans, which may or may not overlap, and a labeler model that predicts zero or more labels for each candidate.

+This component comes in two forms: `spancat` and `spancat_exclusive`.
+When you need to perform multi-label classification on your spans, use `spancat`.
+The `spancat` component uses a `Logistic` layer where the output class probabilities are independent for each class.
+However, if you need to predict exactly one true class for a span, then use `spancat_exclusive`.
+It uses a `Softmax` layer and treats the entities as a multi-class problem.

 Predicted spans will be saved in a [`SpanGroup`](/api/spangroup) on the doc.
 Individual span scores can be found in `spangroup.attrs["scores"]`.

 ## Assigned Attributes {#assigned-attributes}